Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Aggregate-Level Analysis

-Figure \ref{fig:corr_choice_sizes_hm} further shows that there is also a significant negative correlation between subjects' active-choice consistency and their average choice sizes in each of the two treatments, with this relationship being more pronounced for Non-Forced-Choice subjects ($R=0.54$ vs $R=0.34$ on Houtman-Maks index).
-In line with our preceding findings and discussion, an intuitive explanation for this difference is that, unlike Non-Forced-Choice subjects, their Forced-Choice counterparts could not defer at menus where they might perhaps have wished to do so, opting instead for more alternatives per menu.
+Figure \ref{fig:corr_choice_sizes_hm} further shows that there is also a significant negative correlation between subjects' active-choice consistency and their average choice sizes in each of the two treatments, with this relationship being more than twice as pronounced for Free-Choice subjects ($R=0.44$ vs $R=0.19$ on Jaccard-Houtman-Maks index).
+In line with our preceding findings and discussion, an intuitive explanation for this difference is that, unlike Free-Choice subjects, their Forced-Choice counterparts could not defer at menus where they might perhaps have wished to do so, opting instead for more alternatives per menu.
 But while delaying choice when confronted with a difficult problem safeguards the consistency of one's behaviour, choosing more (possibly all) alternatives could do the opposite because it opens up more possibilities for choice reversals/cycles to emerge.